-Open adoption has a plethora of situations that can be hard to navigate.
+Open adoption has a plethora of situations and issues that can be hard to navigate.
 The adoption of my son was unusual in the sense that he was 14 months old and his birth parents were married at the time of placement.
 However, though married, they were separated and had quite a tumultuous relationship.
 This meant that from day one my husband and I needed a game plan for us to include both Harley’s birth mother and birth father—even though they didn’t get along.

 It was important for us to know both his birth mother and his birth father’s interpretation of their relationship with each other.
 It has been incredibly helpful to know about their history, although I will be honest, it was hard not to make assumptions and take sides.
 This is really a time to open your heart and accept that while you don’t understand their pain, you can love them and support them regardless of their past.